smgsankar/lovable-unicornpanel/docs/KNOWLEDGE.md

 The modules in side navbar should also be collapsable if it has more than 1 sub module, show collapsible sub modules only if the module has 2 or more sub modules, if it has 0 to 1 sub modules, clicking on the module itself should navigate to the relevant screen.

 The screen routes should always be in the format, `/<module_id>/<sub_module_id or path_to_screen>` for all the screens, the route should always have exactly 2 segments and 2 segments only with optional query parameters if needed.
 All the module IDs should have `module` as suffix.
+For sub modules, prefix the submodule ID with the second segment.
+Sub module IDs need not have any suffix.

 The userbase for this panel will be based in Bangladesh, so the values representing money should be prefixed with the taka symbol (৳), and in case of phone number related fields/values format/validate them properly with the Bangladeshi phone number format.